lifecycle-project/ds-dictionaries/docs/README.md

 The dictionary `<name>` will be defined by the network, for this example we take the LifeCycle dictionary `core`.

 Next we find that there are [multiple versions](https://github.com/lifecycle-project/ds-dictionaries/tree/master/dictionaries/core) (`x_y`) of this dictionary defined: 1_0, 2_0, 2_1, 2_2, 2_3.
-Where `x` is the dictionary mayor and `y` the minor version.
+Where `x` is the dictionary major and `y` the minor version.

 In this example the [latest version](https://github.com/lifecycle-project/ds-dictionaries/tree/master/dictionaries/core/2_3) of the LifeCycle dictionary `core` is `/dictionaries/core/2_3`

-This latest version contains multiple dictionary kinds:
+This latest version contains multiple dictionary types:

 - `2_3_non_rep.xslx`
 - `2_3_monthly_rep.xslx`
 - `2_3_trimester_rep.xslx`
 - `2_3_yearly_rep.xslx`

-The dictionary kinds currently supported by dsUpload are:
+The dictionary type currently supported by dsUpload are:

 - `non_rep` (non repeating variables)
 - `weekly_rep` (weekly repeating variables)